Roboy/RoboyVR/00_sphinx_documentation/documentation/ModelUpdate/2_development.rst

 The meshCopy is then attached as a child to modelParent.
 This happens for every model in the model folder.

-Afterward a empty prefab is created named modelname.prefab.
+Afterwards an empty prefab is created with the name modelname.prefab.
 The prefab's content is then replaced by modelParent.
 At last modelParent is deleted since we don't need it anymore.